nicolevanderhoeven/spice-runner/docs/NVDH-SETUP.md

 kubectl get service spice-runner-service
 ```

-## Step 5: Deploy Certificate and Ingress
+## Step 5: Deploy certificate and ingress

+To deploy the managed certificate and ingress, run the following commands:

 ```bash
 # Deploy the managed certificate